Vendor: SayPaper

 Description

-BOOK & MOVIE JOURNAL WORKSHOP: THE ART OF LIVING STORIES
+WORKSHOP BOOK & MOVIE JOURNAL: THE ART OF DWELLING IN STORIES

-A journal isn't just a simple archive, but the most valuable ally of every reader... and viewer!
+A journal is not just a simple archive, but the most valuable ally for every reader... and viewer!
 A blank space that becomes a map of our imagination.
-It's the essential tool for capturing the echo of a story, the power of writing, of a shot, and for observing, over time, how our tastes and sensibilities evolve through stories.
+It is the fundamental tool for retaining the echo of a story, the power of writing, of a shot, and for observing, over time, how our taste and sensibility evolve through stories.

-In this new edition of the workshop, we'll explore the infinite potential of the Book & Movie Journal .
-For the first time, we'll combine literary and cinematic analysis in a single, invaluable notebook, learning to create a constant dialogue between the written page and the screen.
-And why not, our notebook can become the ideal container for all our cultural experiences, whether reading a book, watching a film, or even a play or an exhibition!
+In this new edition of the workshop, we will explore the infinite potential of the Book & Movie Journal.
+For the first time, we will combine literary and cinematographic analysis in a single, valuable notebook, learning to create a constant dialogue between the written page and the screen.
+And why not, our notebook can become the ideal container for all our cultural experiences, whether it's reading a book, watching a movie, or even a play or an exhibition!

-Through practical examples and a revamped toolbox, Debora Lambruschini will guide us in building an effective yet deeply personal journal, capable of transforming cultural enjoyment into an active, conscious, and exquisitely analog experience.
+Through practical examples and a revamped "toolbox," Debora Lambruschini will guide us in constructing an effective yet deeply personal journal, capable of transforming cultural enjoyment into an active, conscious, and exquisitely analog experience.

 1. THE METHOD: BUILDING AN EFFECTIVE JOURNAL

 Why keep a journal?
 It's not just about memory, but a critical method.
-We'll analyze how this tool is indispensable for both the amateur and the professional writer.
+We will analyze how this tool is indispensable for both the simple enthusiast and the wordsmith professional.

-Types and formats : from the synthesis of essential registers (for those who appreciate order and speed) to the richness of narrative diaries.
-We'll see how to choose the format best suited to your time and space constraints.
+Types and forms: from essential register summaries (for those who love order and speed) to the richness of narrative diaries.
+We will see how to choose the format best suited to your time and space needs.

-The living structure : we will learn to set up pages so that they are functional yet welcoming, balancing technical data and personal reflections.
+The living structure: we will learn how to set up pages to be functional yet welcoming, balancing technical data and personal reflections.

 2. THE "TOOLBOX": SEASONAL AND PERSONAL SECTIONS

-We will think together about specific sections to make the journal a unique object :
+We will brainstorm specific sections to make the journal a unique object:

-Monthly recap and seasonality: how to take stock of your reading and viewing journey, creating narrative balances that punctuate time.
+Monthly recap and seasonality: how to take stock of your reading and viewing journey, creating narrative balances that mark time.

-Analogue Moments: Ideas and inspiration for unplugging from digital and rediscovering the pleasure of pen on paper, collage, and slow reflection.
+Analog moments: ideas and inspiration to disconnect from digital and rediscover the pleasure of pen on paper, collage, and slow reflection.

 Organizing wish lists and sharing moments: wish lists, Book Club tracking, sections dedicated to specific genres and literary forms.

-The story index : a neat section that allows you to find a title within the notebook at a glance, transforming it into a real searchable archive .
+The index of stories: an organized section that allows you to quickly find a title within the notebook, transforming it into a true consultable archive.

 3. THE MOVIE JOURNAL: TRACING THE IMAGE

-Why is it useful to keep track of movies and TV series?
-We'll explore how to "read" a film :
+Why is it useful to keep track of films and TV series?
+We will explore how to "read" a cinematographic work:

-From screen to paper: Recording critical insights, memorable shots, and quotes.
+From screen to paper: noting critical insights, memorable shots, and quotes.

-Connections and Visions: Creating connections between different films, directors, and current trends, while also managing lists of upcoming releases and "classics to catch up on."
+Connections and visions: creating links between different films, directors, and movements, also managing lists of upcoming releases and "classics to rediscover."

-The journal as a travel companion: how to jot down your impressions after an art exhibition, a festival—even a literary one!—or a live event .
+The journal as a travel companion outside the home: how to note impressions after an art exhibition, a festival - even literary! - or a live event.

-The ticket that becomes a memory: store tickets, brochures or postcards without weighing down your notebook
+The ticket that becomes memory: preserving tickets, brochures, or postcards without cluttering the notebook.

-Writing down emotion: like capturing a color palette, a quote on a wall, or the feeling you felt in front of a work of art.
+Noting the emotion: how to fix on paper a color palette, a wall quote, or the feeling experienced in front of a work.

 Cross-cutting connections: how to link an exhibition to a book we are reading or a film we have just seen (creating that cultural network that makes the journal a living tool).

-5. PATHS BETWEEN PAPER AND FILM: THE HAMNET CASE
+5. JOURNEYS BETWEEN PAPER AND FILM: THE HAMNET CASE

-The novel : an analysis of Hamnet by Maggie O'Farrell.
-We'll explore the power of her language in describing grief, motherhood, and the birth of Shakespeare's genius.
+The novel: analysis of Hamnet by Maggie O’Farrell.
+We will explore the power of her language in telling of grief, motherhood, and the birth of Shakespeare's genius.

-The film : Chloé Zhao's gaze.
-How does the director's visual sensibility (Oscar winner for Nomadland) translate O'Farrell's rarefied, domestic atmospheres?
+The film: the gaze of Chloé Zhao.
+How does the visual sensitivity of the director (Oscar winner for Nomadland) translate O'Farrell's rarefied and domestic atmospheres?

-In the Journaling Workshop, we will fill out the pages dedicated to this "double encounter" together, learning to structure the critical comparison between the two works in our notebooks.
+Journaling Workshop we will complete together the pages dedicated to this "double encounter," learning to structure the critical comparison between the two works in our notebook.

-The workshop is organized in collaboration with Debora Lambruschini : literary critic, editor, cultural event organizer, content creator, and press officer, Debora teaches writing and literature courses, specializing in English and North American culture.
+The workshop is organized in collaboration with Debora Lambruschini: literary critic, editor, copywriter, cultural event organizer, content creator, and press officer, Debora teaches writing and literature courses, specializing in English and North American culture.

-She collaborates with magazines including criticaletteraria.org and osservatoriocattedrale.com , and has created and coordinates an online reading group and a film club, as well as an in-person reading group.
-She cultivates words, both her own and those of others, through targeted writing and reading projects.
-And, needless to say, she has a passion for stationery and can't live without a book journal to track the readings, interviews, inspiration, and research that inform her editorial work.
+collaborates with magazines including the websites criticaletteraria.org and osservatoriocattedrale.com, has conceived and coordinates a reading group and a film club, both online, and an in-person reading group.
+She cares for words, her own and others', in targeted writing and reading projects.
+And, needless to say, she has a passion for the stationery world and cannot do without a book journal to keep track of readings, interviews, ideas, and research underlying her editorial work.

 We love to travel the world and bring home its beauty, stories, and values.